 In order to constantly improve processes, these tools can be really important.
 There is no built-in survey tool for Trainual, which users really didn’t appreciate.
-Lessonly does have surveys.
+Lessonly by Seismic does have surveys.

-In terms of keeping people on track during onboarding, any of the tools I have recommended will work.
-If you have substantial training as part of your onboarding process, I’d highly recommend taking a look at Lessonly and Trainual.
+In terms of keeping people on track during onboarding, any of the tools we have recommended will work.
+If you have substantial training as part of your onboarding process, we’d highly recommend taking a look at Lessonly by Seismic and Trainual.

 Along with deeper course creation tools, you’re going to get the ability to actually track employee progress.